varsha-shewale/ActualSubmittedFiles/DataVisTableau_titanic/README.md

-#README

-##Titanic dataset analysis
+README

-Titanic Data explained using Tableau
+Titanic dataset analysis and visualizations using Tableau

 ###Summary
 In the Titanic story created, I have explained the various factors that most likely led to an individual’s survival in the titanic tragedy.